 diltiazem, glyceryl trinitrate or quinidine; or beta-blockers such as atenolol or

 candesartan cilexetil or irbesartan, used for blood pressure, heart or kidney problems

 doxazosin, used for blood pressure or prostate problems

-certain medicines used to treat breathing problems, such as theophylline, terbutaline and salbutamol
+certain medicines used to treat breathing problems, such as theophylline, terbutaline

 phenytoin, carbamazepine, phenobarbitone or sodium valproate, used to treat epilepsy